Water to the Capital

 To Endeavour in Protection, Science and Art

 In the fathers' near memories, it's still spoken with glowing passion and warmth among the residents about Entoto's mighty waterways.
-This bright memory is about when the water level was reasonable after the rainy season, standing one metre higher in Entoto's streams and its enchanting nature rock baths.
+This vivid memory is of a time when the water level was reasonable after the rainy season, standing one metre higher in Entoto's streams and its enchanting rock baths.
 It is thus quite close to the time when Entoto's mountain massif and its canyons could carry significantly higher water quantity and, therefore, supply the population in the Capital with fresh water to a much greater extent.

 This original forest is captivatingly wild and consists of more than 50-year-old indigenous Juniperus procera trees.
-This native forest provides a unique contact to original Nature with somewhat muscular exotic, primaeval lushness and a great surprise beyond what a visitor would expect in proximity to the Capital.
+This native forest offers a unique connection to original Nature, with a somewhat muscular, exotic, primordial lushness and a great surprise beyond what a visitor would expect in proximity to the Capital.
 This native Juniper woodland (40) - (16) is massive in appearance and stunning in vitality, with a perfect, lush and dense undergrowth.

 __________________________________________________________________________________